 CheddaBoards runs on the Internet Computer Protocol — ICP for short.

 Most people hear blockchain and think tokens, speculation, wallets.
 ICP is doing something more interesting than that.
-It lets you deploy code that runs on a decentralised network of nodes, stores its own state, and serves HTTP requests — without a traditional server anywhere in the picture.
+It lets you deploy code that runs on a decentralised network of nodes, stores its own state, and serves requests without you needing to run a traditional server to do it.

 That unit of deployment is called a canister.